laradock/laradock/DOCUMENTATION/content/getting-started/index.md

 + project-2
 ```

-2 - Go to `nginx/sites` and create config files to point to different project directory when visiting different domains.
+2 - Go to your web server and create config files to point to different project directory when visiting different domains:

+For **Nginx** go to `nginx/sites`, for **Apache2** `apache2/sites`.

-Laradock by default includes `app.conf.example`, `laravel.conf.example` and `symfony.conf.example`  as working samples.
+Laradock by default includes some sample files for you to copy `app.conf.example`, `laravel.conf.example` and `symfony.conf.example`.

 3 - change the default names `*.conf`: